Frequently Asked Questions

 The action of relief.

-The Hopewell Redevelopment and Housing Authority does not discriminate against any person on the basis of age, race, color, religion, sex, disability, national origin, familial status of handicap.
-If you believe you have been discriminated against, you may call the Fair Housing and Equal Opportunity National Toll Free Hotline at 1-800-424-8590.
+The Hopewell Redevelopment and Housing Authority does not discriminate against any person on the basis of race, color, religion, sex, disability, national origin or familial status, and does not retaliate against individuals who exercise their fair housing rights.
+If you believe you have been discriminated against, you may call HUD’s Housing Discrimination Hotline at 1-800-669-9777.